basilstotz/puavo-image-utils/README.md

 4. Installs all local debs in **debs.d/\*.deb**.
 All dependencies are resolved at the end.
 5. Executes all parts (or snippets) in **parts.d/\<partname\>/install.sh**.

+In **example/example-install** you'll find a working example datadir.

 If no errors are detected a new puavo-os will bei built.

 - Use option ---force to force image creation even with errors